-Financial assistance for protected structures and historic buildings is available through:
+Financial assistance for protected structures and historic buildings is available.

 This grant scheme is designed to support conservation works on protected structures or buildings in Architectural Conservation Areas.
 Clare County Council operates the scheme on behalf of the DCHG.
-The list of 2019 approved projects.
+Applications now open for 2021 HSF grants.

 This grant scheme supports the built heritage and encourages small-scale, labour-intensive projects to repair and conserve protected structures and buildings in architectural conservation areas.
 Clare County Council operates the scheme on behalf of the DCHG.
-The list of 2019 approved projects is available to view here.
+Applications now open for 2021 BHIS grants.

 Heritage Council community grants are advertised each October.
 Projects must be completed within the year awarded.

 Further information and application forms are available on www.heritagecouncil.ie.

 Operated by the Heritage Council on behalf of the Department of Agriculture, Marine & Food.
 REPS-4 farmers eligible only, for the repair and conservation of traditional farm outbuildings, not main residence.
 Further information and application forms available on www.heritagecouncil.ie.

 Renovation works to thatched roofs which are at least 10 years old.
 The house must be in use as a normal place of residence (holiday homes are not eligible).

 Further information and application forms available on www.housing.gov.ie.